eric-phan/gameofthones-api/README.md

 #### Some Notes:
 - All of the great houses are included in the API.
 - I want to maintain and add more of the lesser houses to the API when I can.
-- I highly recommend watching the inital season of GoT or even thee prequel, House of the Dragon!
+- I made a Houses of Thrones webapp using this API for fellow fans.
 Have fun!

 #### Tech Stuff: